Instar

 ~for Esmé

-Never again will you undergo such rapid growth in such a short period of time.
+But how crazy, girl!
+Never again will you undergo such rapid growth in such a short period of time!
 I feel for you, burgeoning child, your brain flooded with hormones that whisper wicked things in your ear, swearing to you that everything I do is intolerable.
-The furious amygdala of puberty leaves you vexed when I laugh off your annoyance, a tactic that allows me to dodge the laser beams you direct at my forehead.
-I refuse to stop having fun because you suddenly loathe me!
+The furious amygdala of puberty leaves you vexed when I laugh off your annoyance, a helpful tactic that allows me to dodge the laser beams you aim at me on the hour.
+I refuse to stop having fun because you loathe me!

-So, sweet girl, go ahead and attach your silk to the red maple of my heart and melt into goo while I keep the mildest of weather, and one of these days you’ll forgive me for staying merry.
-Just this morning, I reigned in a chuckle when you became angry in response to whether you’d like pancakes, and when you returned to the kitchen table after sulking in your bedroom, the pat of butter atop the stack had just begun to melt.
+So, sweet girl, go ahead and attach your silk to the red maple of my heart and liquify while I keep the mildest of weather, and one of these days you’ll forgive me for staying merry.
+Just this morning, I reigned in a chuckle when you became angry in response to whether you’d like pancakes, and when you returned to the kitchen table to devour them after sulking in your bedroom, the pat of butter atop the stack had just begun to melt.

 Previous